wrightjamie/techtest/README.md

 - [ ] Add perspective to images
 - [ ] Sort out heading heirarchy
 - [ ] Hide 2nd title in posts from screen readers
+- [ ] Add ability for galleries in posts

 ## 🚀 Quick start